Explore the UK legal position on disability discrimination and the importance of making reasonable adjustments for disabled employees

-The main piece of legislation governing disability discrimination in Great Britain is the Equality Act 2010 (the Act) which came into force on 1 October 2010 replacing the Disability Discrimination Act 1995 (DDA) and the numerous statutory instruments which amended and supported that Act.
+The main piece of legislation governing disability discrimination in Great Britain is the Equality Act 2010.

 The Equality and Human Rights Commission (EHRC) website also has a wide range of information on discrimination law, including disability discrimination.

 Information on disability discrimination in Northern Ireland is available on the Equality Commission for Northern Ireland website.